statamic/v2-docs/content/collections/docs/fieldsets.md

 It's possible to have top-level fields be displayed only under certain conditions.
 You may specify various rules under either the `show_when` or `hide_when` keys.

-> Note: Conditionals work on top-level fields only, not meta fields like Replicator, Bard, and Grid.
+> **Important:** Conditionals work on top-level fields only, not meta fields (fields that include other fields) like Replicator, Bard, and Grid.

 A simple example might be to show a field when a toggle is set to "on".